kailash-manasarovar/forgivenet-suite/developer-docs/docs/set-up-and-test-remix.md

 This is the flow.
 Full details are given below.

 !!! warning
-    Skip any of these steps and the application won't work as expected.
-Moreover, the error messages will be meaningless.
+    * Skip any of these steps and the application won't work as expected.
+    * Moreover, the error messages will be meaningless.
+    * The set up below errors due to not inputting the values in wei.

 1. Get the ForgivenetToken contract address from output.
 In this example, that is `0x04F0302d27bD225F70ad083460DAD636eDc3780C`.
 2. Get the RFF contract address.
 In our example, this is `0x9bd91b1062f29d40080A092bEbdd98daC6c635c6`.